This is about Vitex, and hormonal properties of chasteberry for breast enhancement.

 Vitex species of agnus-castus and rotundifolia are the ones known for hormonal properties.
 V. agnus-castus has been used successfully to treat hyperprolactima, premenstrual syndrome, and cyclical mastalgia (breast pain).
 It is uncertain if V. rotundifolia can be used in place of chasteberry.

 Overuse of chasteberry reduces libido, as its name implies.
-From the evidence of V. agnus-castus' ability to lower prolactin, it is used for treating breast pain.
+From the evidence of Vitex agnus-castus' ability to lower prolactin, it is used for treating breast pain.

-Anecdotal evidence shows that modest amounts of chasteberry continue to lower prolactin after it is taken.
-Whenever V. agnus-castus is taken with other herbs, there is noticeable breast swelling.
-Over time, this swelling goes away, because possibly, prolactin production is continuing to be suppressed.
-Once prolactin decreases enough, the feedback loop that increases progesterone stops.
+Anecdotal evidence shows that modest amounts of chasteberry continue to lower prolactin symptoms after it is taken.
+During secretory phase, after recent signs of nipple growth, Vitex agnus-castus reduces nipple size and causes breast swelling.
+Chasteberry decreases prolactin, while simultaneously for the short term raises progesterone.
+Over time, this swelling goes away, because likely, prolactin production is continuing to be suppressed so that the feedback loop that increases progesterone eventually declines.

 Many species within Vitex have anti-cancer properties.